Contrasting Surge Components (SPRS) and Its Peers

 |2.50

-As a group, “Electronic parts & equipment, not elsewhere classified” companies have a potential upside of 41.39%.
-Given Surge Components’ peers higher possible upside, analysts plainly believe Surge Components has less favorable growth aspects than its peers.
+As a group, “Electronic parts & equipment, not elsewhere classified” companies have a potential upside of 32.31%.
+Given Surge Components’ rivals higher probable upside, analysts clearly believe Surge Components has less favorable growth aspects than its rivals.

-This table compares Surge Components and its peers gross revenue, earnings per share and valuation.
+This table compares Surge Components and its rivals revenue, earnings per share (EPS) and valuation.

 |Gross Revenue